Sandwell Aquatics Centre Frequently Asked Questions

 When will work start and the centre be open to the public?

-Will Langley Swimming Centre, Smethwick Swimming Centre and Harry Mitchell Leisure Centre have to close?
+Will Langley Swimming Centre and Smethwick Swimming Centre have to close?
 If so, when would they close?
 What would happen to users, groups, staff there?

 Cabinet will be asking for a report and consultation on future uses of these buildings and we will not make any decisions until that consultation is completed.